-We hope to educate people from all walks of life about hemp’s amazing uses and benefits.
-We believe that if more people knew about all the amazing things that industrial hemp could do to create a healthier and sustainable economy, healthier and more energy efficient homes, thousands of non-toxic products, and healthier air, water, food and soil — that Americans would come together to support industrial hemp farming in every state in the U.S.
+We believe that if more Americans knew industrial hemp’s benefits and uses to create a healthier and sustainable economy, healthier and more energy efficient homes, thousands of non-toxic products, and healthier air, water, food and soil — that communities and farmers would come together to support industrial hemp growing in every state in the U.S.

 We cannot always post the latest policy updates in the U.S. For the latest updates on legislation, industrial hemp issues and facts, all the things you can do to help bring hemp back to the U.S. go to www.votehemp.com or take action at Hemp History Week

 On January 8, 2015, S. 134, The Industrial Hemp Farming Act of 2015 was introduced in the U.S. Senate by Senators McConnell, Merkley, Paul and Wyden.
 The bill is identical to S. 359 which was the bill introduced during the previous (113th) Congress.
 Contact your representatives to support The Industrial Hemp Farming Act!

 In February 2014 President Obama signed the Farm Bill which contains an amendment to legalize hemp production for research purposes.
 The amendment allows State Agriculture Departments, colleges and universities to grow hemp, defined as the non-drug oilseed and fiber varieties of Cannabis, for academic or agricultural research purposes, but it applies only to states where industrial hemp farming is already legal under state law.